blackkiv/htmling-lib/README.md

 # htmlimg
 a better way to representing data (json suck)

-clone and run ./gradlew :htmling:publishToMavenLocal
+clone and run ./gradlew publishToMavenLocal

 for represent object use `@Htmling` annotation for ignore some field use `@IgnoreHtmling` annotation